 Wow!
 This organ has the ability to repair itself?!
 That says a LOT about its importance in the body.
-So, let’s keep it functioning optimally!
+So, let’s keep it functioning optimally.

 - Eat smaller meals: if your body has to digest and metabolize less, it eases the workload on the liver (and the rest of your organs).
-Be mindful of how much food is being shoveled into your body on a daily basis.
+Be mindful of how much food is being shoveled into your pie-hole on a daily basis.

-- Medicinal herbs – milk thistle, dandelion root, burdock, yarrow, garlic, bupleurum, barberry and curcurmin are some of my favorites.
+- Medicinal herbs – milk thistle, dandelion root, burdock, yarrow, bupleurum, barberry and curcurmin are some of my favorites.
 They all have specific ways that they support liver health.
 Curcurmin reduces inflammation, barberry inhibits bacterial growth, milk thistle helps regenerate liver cells, burdock helps with lipid metabolism, bupleurum eases a congested liver, and dandelion root is a classic for supporting liver health, promoting bile, and clearing the digestive system.

 As you can see, there’s a LOT you can do to support you liver and improve your health in the process.

-Don’t delay, start supporting your liver now!
+Don’t delay, support your liver right now!